 The main part of this paper is organized according to the following methodology.
-First, we classify wireless networks into two categories, large-scale networks and small-scale networks, which provide different assumptions for our analysis.
-For large-scale networks, we ignore edge effects and assume every node is identical; while for small-scale networks, nodes are no longer the absolute center of the flooded area and
+We classify wireless networks into two categories, large-scale networks and small-scale networks, which provide different assumptions for our analysis.
+For large-scale networks, we ignore edge effects and assume every node is identical; while for small-scale networks, nodes are no longer the absolute center of the flooded area and edge effects have a significant impact on the desired flooding scheme.